Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: System Model and Problem Formulation

 \subsection{Problem Formulation}

-In this paper, we formulate two SINR balancing problems to maximize the minimum receive SINR among all users in $\cal K$, i.e., $\mathop{\min}\nolimits_{k \in {\cal K}} \gamma_k(\mv\lambda_k)$, termed as network common SINR, by optimizing the IRS-user associations with and without BS power control, respectively.
+In this paper, we formulate two ASAINR balancing problems to maximize the minimum receive ASAINR among all users in $\cal K$, i.e., $\mathop{\min}\nolimits_{k \in {\cal K}} \gamma_k(\mv\lambda_k)$, termed as network common ASAINR, by optimizing the IRS-user associations with and without BS power control, respectively.